ChenyangWang232982/BulletNote/README.md

 4. Search function --- 28.1.2026
 5. Simple aspect function(To avoid try ... catch all the time) --- 29.1.2026
 6. Add api document: http://localhost:5000/api-docs/ --- 4.2.2026
+7. Beautify the appearance (help from figma) --- 5.2.2026
+8. Build website --- 6.2.2026
+9. Fixed 10+ bugs (mostly caused in authentication) from completed item 7 and 8. --- 6.2.2026

 ### Todo List

-1. Search function (completed)
+1. **To ensure that web pages function correctly on mobile web devices** (related to bug 1, todo item 2)
+2. Convert cookie authentication to token (store in localStorage) authentication
-2. Dashboard
+3. Dashboard
-3. File upload & export
+4. File upload & export
-4. time setting/Deadline
+5. time setting/Deadline
-5. Beautify the appearance
 6. ...

+### Bug

+1. Backend seems that can not take cookie from mobile browser.

 ### Prerequisites